-Pasquale and Adelina Arpea Early Career Chair and Assistant Professor of Civil and Environmental Engineering
+David M. Wilson Early Career Chair in Civil and Environmental Engineering and Associate Professor of Civil and Environmental Engineering and Spatial Sciences

 - 2005, Master's Degree, Mechanical Engineering, University of California - Berkeley

 - 2003, Bachelor's Degree, Mechanical Engineering, University of California - Berkeley

 Ban-Weiss received his B.S., M.S., and Ph.D. in Mechanical Engineering from the University of California, Berkeley.
 After graduate school he was a Postdoctoral Research Associate at the Carnegie Institution, Department of Global Ecology at Stanford University.
 Prior to his position at USC, Ban-Weiss was a scientist at Lawrence Berkeley Laboratory.
 Prof. Ban-Weiss was named by MIT Technology Review as one of the world's top 35 innovators under the age of 35 (